Magin-a/Yolov5-for-ros/README.md

 * Put your weights into `yolov5_ros/src/yolov5`
 * Put the yaml file for your dataset classes into `yolov5_ros/src/yolov5/data`
 * Change related ROS parameters in yolov5.launch: `weights`,  `data`
-* Put the detection_msgs Package in your workspace 'Label.msg' will be use for Real-time Detection Classification(data 1.Class 2.Accuracy)
+* Put the detection_msgs Package in your workspace\n
+'Label.msg' will be use for Real-time Detection Classification(data 1.Class 2.Accuracy)

 ## Reference